Throw

 }

-compile time error saying unreported exception, java.io.FileNotFoundException must be caught or declare to be thrown
+Compile time error: unreported exception java.io.FileNotFoundException must be caught or declared to be thrown.

 Thread.sleep(1000);